Your browser is unsupported

 Management teams had a steady hand during Q1 so it seems unlikely that they will begin to set off alarm bells at this point.
 However, outside of some select situations/industries it’s hard to see companies raising guidance given the uncertainty.
 The negative sentiment and price action ahead of Q1 earnings provided for a good set up for stocks.

 This time around while estimates may have been sufficiently cut for companies to clear.
 However, the bar from a sentiment/positioning perspective is much higher with the market back at all-time highs leaving valuations stretched again with the S&P 500 trading ~24X 2025 estimates.
 It’s hard enough to project earnings throughout the remainder of this year but investors will soon begin to set their sights on 2026 estimates.
-If some of the worst-case scenarios related to trade are averted the setup for corporate America looks positive.
-Earnings estimates reflect that as well with analysts looking for 14% earnings growth next year which leaves the S&P 500 trading at a slightly less demanding 21X.

 It is unlikely that the Q2 earnings season will shift the overarching narrative.
-Hopefully, there will be some more clarity by the end of the summer.
-In the meantime, the lack of a market response as President Trump has turned up the volume on trade suggests investors are comfortably numb.
+Hopefully, there will be some more clarity by the end of the summer in the meantime.
+The lack of a market response as President Trump has turned up the volume on trade suggests investors are comfortably numb.